Master-SC/PolymerUITest/README.md

 * Running Tests
 * GitHub Actions Integration
 * Running CI Manually
+* Technical Debt and Future Improvements

 ## Overview
-PolymerUITest is a BDD framework designed to automate testing for web applications using Java and Cucumber.
-It allows users to write human-readable test scenarios that define application behavior, making it easier for both technical and non-technical stakeholders to understand the functionality being tested.
+PolymerUITest is a Behavior-Driven Development (BDD) framework created to automate web application testing using Java, Selenium, and Cucumber.
+It enables users to write clear, human-readable test scenarios that describe application behavior, making the tested functionality accessible to both technical and non-technical stakeholders.

-This framework is highly modular and allows for easy maintenance and extension of test scenarios, with support for generating Cucumber HTML reports for each test execution and automated test runs through GitHub Actions.
+The framework is highly modular, making it easy to maintain and extend test scenarios.
+It also supports generating Cucumber HTML reports for each test run and provides seamless integration with GitHub Actions for automated test executions.

 ## Features
 * **Cucumber BDD Framework**: Write and execute human-readable scenarios that describe application behavior.